 Youth and profession

-For people with family responsibilities, part-time vocational training is a good start to working life.
-The "Part-time Vocational Training - Accompanying Entry - Opening Perspectives" (TEP) program, funded by the state of North Rhine-Westphalia and the European Social Fund, supports this.
-A total of 20 places were available in the region in 2021.
-Despite the pandemic, 12 participants were placed in part-time vocational training.
-The regional agency coordinates these programs, provides technical support and ensures results-oriented networking of all the players involved.
+For people with family responsibilities, part-time vocational training can be a good start to working life.
+The program "Part-time Vocational Training - Accompanying Entry - Opening Perspectives" (TEP), funded by the state of North Rhine-Westphalia and the European Social Fund, supports this.
+With the 28 places available in 2022, 27 participants could be supported and placed on the path to vocational training.
+The regional agency coordinates these programs, provides technical support and ensures the results-oriented networking of all the players involved.
 In addition, in 2022 the regional training consensus was again moderated together with the Chamber of Industry and Commerce and the regional transition management from school to work was supported strategically and operationally.

 Target group support